davidhellmann/baukasten-grid/readme.md

 ```
 // First: you have to add the Map
 $bk-grid-settings-custom: (
-  // You want to use CSS Grid?
-  // @Boolean
-  // default: true
-  cssgrid: true,

-  // Your Project must support older browsers?
-No Problem, we've a Fallback (flexbox) here!
-  // @Boolean
-  // default: true
-  cssgrid-fallback: true,

-  // You want to use Flexbox only?
-Also no Problem!
-But you must set the "cssgrid-fallback" and "cssgrid" to false.
-  // @Boolean
-  // default: false
-  flexboxgrid: false,

   // This add some CSS Styleing to the "section", "row" and "col" classes.
   // @Boolean
   // default: false